Request Information

 ENGLISH 8A

-In this course, students will read and analyze literary and informational texts.
+This course teaches students to read and analyze literary and informational texts.
 These texts will come from several genres and many sources, including short stories, novels, myths, poems, magazine articles, and autobiographies.
-The course teaches analysis of written works for explicit and implicit information, themes, central ideas, and figurative language.
-They read the novel The Call of the Wild and short stories such as “The Lottery,” “A Sound of Thunder,” and “The Tell-Tale Heart.”
+The course instructs students to analyze written works for explicit and implicit information, themes, central ideas, and figurative language.
+Students will read the novel The Call of the Wild and short stories such as “The Lottery,” “A Sound of Thunder,” and “The Tell-Tale Heart.”
 They examine informational texts to better their understanding of the Yukon, the Klondike Gold Rush, dog sledding, and wolves.
-They will learn the basics of grammar, usage, and punctuation, including phrases and clauses, sentence structures, ellipses, dashes, and commas.
+The course covers grammar basics, usage, and punctuation, including phrases and clauses, sentence structures, ellipses, dashes, and commas.
 Students will analyze fictional narrative elements to plan, create, write, revise, and edit their fictional narrative.
-In addition, they encounter numerous infographics and videos that build on the instruction.
+Numerous infographics and videos help build on the instruction.

 ENGLISH 8B

-In this course, students focus on reading skills based on literary and informational texts.
+This course teaches reading skills based on literary and informational texts.
 These texts come from several genres and many sources, including short stories, novels, poems, Internet articles, and political speeches.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, theme, central idea, and figurative language, among other ideas and concepts. parts of the novels Fahrenheit 451, Hatchet, and Black Beauty, as well as short stories such as “How the World Was Saved,” “Harrison Bergeron,” and “All Summer in a Day.”
-Students will examine informational texts to better their understanding of global warming and its effect on Earth, the fast-food industry’s role in our lives, the widespread presence of corn in the food we eat, and the ways sleep affects the ability of students to learn, among other topics.
-In addition, they will learn about basics in grammar, usage, punctuation, and informational and argument writing.
-Through this course’s lessons, students will master techniques that help them better appreciate texts and writing.
+The course’s reading selections demonstrate ways to understand explicit and implicit information, theme, central idea, and figurative language, among other ideas and concepts.
+Students will read parts of the novels Fahrenheit 451, Hatchet, and Black Beauty, as well as short stories such as “How the World Was Saved,” “Harrison Bergeron,” and “All Summer in a Day.”
+They will analyze informational texts to improve their understanding of global warming and its impact on Earth, the fast-food industry’s influence on our lives, the extensive use of corn in our food, and the relationship between sleep and learning capabilities, among other topics.
+Students will learn grammar basics, usage, punctuation, and informational and argument writing.
+They will master techniques that help them better appreciate texts and writing.
 Numerous infographics and videos help build on the instruction.

 MATH 8A

-In this course, students begin with the fundamentals of algebra.
+In this course, students begin with algebra fundamentals.
 They compare, order, and perform operations on rational and irrational numbers; use inverse operations to solve for a variable in one- and two-step equations; write and solve two-step equations from contextual situations; and analyze properties of functions, focusing on linear functions.
-The next area of study is very large and very small numbers, where they will solve expressions involving powers of a common base, convert numbers to and from scientific notation, and perform operations on numbers in scientific notation.
-They will then move on to geometry, where they will perform rigid transformations on figures and prove the congruence of figures through a series of rigid transformations.
+The following study area includes working with very large and very small numbers.
+Students will solve expressions with powers of a common base, convert numbers to and from scientific notation, and perform operations using scientific notation.
+The last topic covered is geometry, where students will execute rigid transformations on figures and demonstrate the congruence of figures through a series of rigid transformations.

 MATH 8B

-In this course, students will build on and extend the knowledge they gained in Math 8A.
+This course builds upon the areas covered in Math 8A.
 After reviewing how to solve one- and two-step equations, they will learn multi-step equations and proportions.
-They will apply their knowledge of proportional relationships to geometry, where they perform transformations on figures and prove the similarity of figures through a series of rigid transformations and dilations.
-Next, students will extend their knowledge of linear relationships by identifying and comparing the properties of lines and their equations.
-Then, students will learn how to solve systems of linear equations using graphs, substitution, and elimination.
-After that, they build upon their algebraic skills by applying them to statistics, where they analyze and interpret patterns in bivariate data.
+Students will apply their knowledge of proportional relationships to geometry to perform transformations on figures and prove the similarity of figures through a series of rigid transformations and dilations.
+Students will further their understanding of linear relationships by recognizing and contrasting the characteristics of lines and their equations.
+They will learn how to solve systems of linear equations using graphs, substitution, and elimination.
+The course enhances algebraic skills by applying them to statistics for analyzing and interpreting patterns in bivariate data.
 Finally, students will explore and analyze three-dimensional shapes, including cylinders, cones, and spheres.

 SCIENCE 8A